lck68/ssh_chpasswd/README.md

 Fill in the IP address after "ips=" in [hosts], and separate multiple IPs with ",".

 And fill in the account after "username=" in [config], the old password before the change after "passwd_old=", and the new password after the change after "passwd_new=".

+For ease of use, I have made the Python script into an exe and uploaded it together.